 The executives who treat AEO and SEO as competing priorities are creating a false choice.
 The underlying content investment required for either strategy is largely the same: publish high-quality, expert-attributed, well-structured content consistently on defined topic areas.
 The optimization layerβhow you structure that content, where you publish it, how you build cross-platform presenceβcan be calibrated to serve both channels simultaneously.

 The 2025 Edelman-LinkedIn research provides useful context for how this plays out at the business level.
-Among decision-makers who regularly consume thought leadership: 54% have increased the content they consume specifically to vet vendors, 86% are more likely to include known thought leaders in RFP processes, and 79% advocate internally for vendors whose executives have demonstrated expertise.
+Among hidden decision-makersβthe influencers who shape buying decisions without appearing on the formal buying teamβa majority report using an organization's thought leadership to vet potential vendors.
+In that same research, 86% say they are likely to invite the creators of consistent, high-quality thought leadership into RFP processes, and 79% say they are more likely to advocate for such a vendor during the RFP process.
 Those behaviors apply regardless of whether the buyer discovered the executive through a Google search or an AI-generated answer.

 The Integrated Strategy